Bentley, Alberta: History

 The first settlers came from the U.S. in 1888-1890 and either walked or drove oxen from Lacombe, which was the closest railroad station at that time.
-Post office opened in 1901.
+The post office opened in 1901.
 The first church was built in 1890 by the Methodists, and a schoolhouse was built in 1903.
 Bentley was incorporated as a village on March 17, 1915.

 A disastrous fire destroyed all buildings on the south side of the community in 1916.
 The centre roadway was made 36 m wide and new buildings could not be constructed inside that area.
 In 1930, a centre boulevard was constructed for fire protection and street lights installed.

-Another fire destroyed the famous grain elevator that was on the road signs coming into town.
-The fire was in 2022.
-2 days before christmas.
-The local bar which was also a local landmark known as "the monkey top" got burned down as well.
-This fire was on January 16, 2024.
+A fire in December 2022 destroyed the town's famous grain elevator.
+Another fire burned down the local bar, the 'Monkey Top Saloon' on January 16, 2024.
+There are currently plans to rebuild it.

 Bentley was incorporated as a town on January 1, 2001.